Table of Contents

 Iron Ore

 Iron ore is the most important metallic ore.
-It is known as the backbone of modern civilization.
-Many industries depend on iron, and hence it is also known as the fundamentals of all industries.
+It is known as the backbone of modern civilisation.
+Many industries depend on iron, and hence it is also known as the foundation of all industries.
+Common types include hematite, magnetite, and taconite, rich in iron oxides.

 Iron Ore is a naturally occurring solid material from which valuable minerals are extracted for commercial use.
 Iron ores are rocks and minerals that can be economically extracted to produce metallic iron.
 They are generally rich in iron oxides.
 They come in various colours such as dark grey, bright yellow, rusty red, deep purple, etc.